terna/SLAPP/from2to3.md

     my2to3 "start 1 plainProgrammingBug.py"

-(with the usual chain of ../../ etc. in the beginning and the name of the file quoted if it contains spaces)
+(with the usual chain of ../../ etc. in the beginning (before my2to3) and the name of the file quoted if it contains spaces)

 produces: